See Turkey beyond the tourist route!

 • See the turquoise-domed mausoleum and museum of Rumi, the mystic poet who lived in Konya.

-• Whip up a Turkish meal in a private home cooking class
+• Whip up a Turkish meal in a village home cooking class

 What’s Included in The Trip?